What is the purpose of the BEyond Team Program?

 Why are we requiring an interview?

-What and where will the living arrangements/sleeping quarters be while participating in Next Steps Program?
+What and where will the living arrangements/sleeping quarters be while participating in BEyond Team Program?

-Can my young adult participate in the Next Step Program if they are already signed up as a camper for Summer 2019?
+Can my young adult participate as a BEyond Team member if they are already signed up as a camper for Summer 2022?

-Absolutely, most of the participants that will sign up for Next Step will also be campers this summer.
-Just make sure you sign up for a Next Step session that is not a direct conflict for when your participant is a camper.
+Yes.
+Most of the participants that will sign up for BEyond Team will also be campers this summer.
+Just make sure to sign up for the session that does not include your participants’ camp reservation.